warrenzhu25/spark/docs/shuffle-rebalancing-design.md

 ### 3.1 Imbalance Detection Algorithm
 The `ShuffleRebalanceManager` periodically checks the status of shuffle stages.
 An executor is considered for rebalancing if:
+1.  **Eligibility Window:** Only runs once some tasks have finished but the stage is not done (`0.25 <= completedTasks/numTasks < 1.0`).
-1.  **Ratio Check:** Its shuffle data size exceeds the cluster average by a factor defined in `spark.shuffle.rebalance.threshold` (default 1.5x).
+2.  **Ratio Check:** Its shuffle data size exceeds the cluster average by a factor defined in `spark.shuffle.rebalance.threshold` (default 1.5x).
+Today the code uses an asymmetric cut: sources are `> avg * threshold` and targets are `< avg / threshold`.
-2.  **Absolute Size Check:** The difference between the max and min executor sizes exceeds `spark.shuffle.rebalance.minSizeMB` (default 100MB).
+3.  **Absolute Size Check:** The difference between the max and min executor sizes exceeds `spark.shuffle.rebalance.minSizeMB` (default 100MB, computed as max−min).

 ### 3.2 Rebalancing Strategy (Greedy)
 The system employs a greedy planning algorithm:
 1. Sort executors by shuffle data size.
-2. Identify **Source** executors (those above the threshold) and **Target** executors (those below the threshold).
+2. Identify **Source** executors (size > `avg * threshold`) and **Target** executors (size < `avg / threshold`).
+Sources are processed in descending size order so the largest holders are drained first.
-3. Pair Sources with Targets.
+3. Pair Sources with Targets in order; for each pair compute `moveSize = min(sourceSize - avg, avg - targetSize)`.
+4. Skip pairs where `moveSize <= spark.shuffle.rebalance.minSizeMB`.
-4. Select specific shuffle blocks (starting with smaller ones for granularity) to move from Source to Target until the Target reaches roughly the average load.
+5. Select specific shuffle blocks **on the source**:
+    * Iterate map-output status entries located on the source executor.
+    * Enumerate all `(shuffleId, mapId, partitionId)` blocks and their sizes; sort ascending by block size.
+    * Pick blocks in ascending order until `moveSize` is met; small blocks go first to stay granular.
+6. Emit one `ShuffleRebalanceOperation` per source/target pair with the chosen blocks.
+Targets advance once they are within ~10% of the avg; otherwise the source pointer advances (current implementation’s pointer moves after one attempt, so sources rarely serve multiple targets).

 ### 3.3 Execution Flow
 1.  **Trigger:** `ShuffleRebalanceManager` detects imbalance.